Salvation – BT8

-<Notes> a) anothen: from above or a higher place; from the beginning/first on; over again to indicate repetition – see discussion below, b) this may be a reference to the breaking of the amniotic water during human birth – note ‘d’, though others think it refers to water-baptism, especially since it is integrally coupled by kai to the Spirit and not flesh.
+<Notes> a) anothen: from above or a higher place; from the beginning/first on; over again to indicate repetition – see discussion below, b) this may be a reference to the breaking of the amniotic water during human birth – note ‘d’, though others think it refers to water-baptism, especially since “water” is integrally coupled by kai to the “Spirit“ and not to things of the flesh.
 Jesus routinely links ‘like things’ using kai like “Spirit kai and/coupled zoe genuine-life” in John 6:63.
-The Spirit is given during water-baptism.
-Since Nicodemus misunderstood Jesus to think Jesus was speaking of physical birth again, it is highly unlikely that Jesus would continue to send Nicodemus down the physical-birth path with a reference to ‘amniotic fluid’ even though it’s true we need a Spirit-kind-of birth in addition to the flesh-birth.
-However, again Jesus didn’t use a contrasting conjunction but the kai coupling conjunction as He does throughout His conversation to link ‘like things.’
-There is a host of verses that link water to Spirit-kind-of birth, regeneration, and salvation – see Water-Baptism. c) the prefix eis used here to intensify ‘enter’, d) the human birth process – see Identity, where the construction emphasizes that the product is the same nature as the originator: flesh origin produces flesh, just as “a tree is known by its fruit” – grapefruit trees produce grapefruits, e) pneuma with the definite article is always a reference to the Holy Spirit, but the second use is without the article, just as with flesh.
+The Spirit is given during water-baptism and “water” is often a reference to the “living water” of the Holy Spirit.
+Since Nicodemus misunderstood Jesus to think Jesus was speaking of physical birth again (a thing of the flesh), it is highly unlikely that Jesus would continue to send Nicodemus down the fleshly, physical-birth path with a reference to ‘amniotic fluid’ even though it’s true we need a Spirit-kind-of birth in addition to the fleshly-birth.
+However, again Jesus didn’t use a non-related contrasting conjunction of alla or supplemental conjunction of de but the kai coupling-relating conjunction as He does throughout His conversation to link ‘like things’ together.
+There is a host of verses that link “water” to Spirit-kind-of birth, regeneration, and salvation – see Water-Baptism. c) the prefix eis used here to intensify ‘enter’, d) the human birth process – see Identity, where the construction emphasizes that the product is the same nature as the originator: flesh origin produces flesh, just as “a tree is known by its fruit” – grapefruit trees produce grapefruits, e) pneuma with the definite article is always a reference to the Holy Spirit, but the second use is without the article, just as with flesh.
 Translators should not assume that this means the human spirit because it is also [singular] pneuma, John wrote it the same way regarding the flesh, and it’s a common way to not repeat the definite article but still mean the same thing.
 A Spirit-kind-of ‘tree’ produces Spirit-kind-of fruit, so it is inconsistent here to think of human spirits being given life by the breath of the Spirit to make them a living being.
 This breaks the parallel analogy of a singular human female giving birth to a singular child versus a singular female Spirit [the Hebrew is feminine] giving birth to a singular child.
 Just as Jesus is of the same nature as the Father, children of the Spirit are of the same nature as the Spirit.
 This is an argument in all of John’s writings.

 “Born again” or “born from above,” which is it?
 Here’s some translator notes from the Net Bible: